-Consolidate organizational information.
-Another important competency in analyzing the business model is the ability to collect and read various reports, then organize, synthesize and prioritize the items based on relevance to specific objectives, threats and opportunities within the organization.
-For example, in a heavily-regulated industry, a risk management professional likely would pay close attention to material that focuses on risk associated with regulatory requirements and compliance.
+Once information of sufficient quality and quantity has been collected by the risk professional, the next step is to identify connections, whether strong or weak, between organizational objectives and risk philosophy.
+Prior to any meaningful analysis, information needs to be consolidated and organized.
+The risk professional collects and reads or listens to various reports to organize, synthesize, and prioritize information based on relevance to organizational objectives and their corresponding strengths and weaknesses.
+For example, in a heavily regulated industry, a risk management professional likely would pay close attention to material that focuses on risk associated with regulatory requirements and compliance.

-Analyze operations.
 Analyzing operations is like an internal due diligence process.
-A risk management professional utilizes active listening, interviewing, and communication skills to validate the business model.
-Specifically, information and behavior are compared to organizational culture, and alignment or potential disconnects may be noted.
-How behaviors are rewarded also come into play to more closely align risk-taking decisions (e.g., sales force) with those bearing the risk (e.g., operations).
+A risk management professional utilizes active listening, interviewing, and communication skills to validate the organizational model.
+Specifically, information and behavior are compared to organizational culture, and alignment or potential disconnects are documented.
+Identifying how behaviors are rewarded can help align risk-taking decisions (e.g., sales force) with those bearing the risk (e.g., operations).
 Validation also extends to a comparison of information and behavior as they relate to organizational strategy and the organization's attitudes toward uncertainties.
 For example, over-managed risks may come to light that initially may seem like a poor use of resources.
-However, after learning that the organization's tolerance for the risk is extremely low because it could destroy the value of the entire organization if managed incorrectly, the perceived "over-management" is not truly over-management given the context of the organization's appetite and tolerance for risk.
+However, after learning that the organization's tolerance for the risk is extremely low because it could destroy the value of the entire organization if managed incorrectly, the perceived "over-management" is deemed acceptable given the context of the organization's appetite and tolerance for risk.